-While it can seem a bit daunting, once you get the hang of it for checking weather you won’t be able to live without it!
+While it can seem a bit daunting, once you get the hang of it for checking the weather you won’t be able to live without it!

 We love that there’s a whole section for the best time to go away.
 It means you can head over to Weather Spark before you start booking your holiday to decide where and when to go!

 Best for 7-Day Forecasts – Met Office